plone/documentation/manage/deploying/production/heroku_do.rst

 .. code-block:: shell

     git add .
-    git commit -m "your commit message"
+    $ git commit -m "your commit message"
-    git push heroku master
+    $ git push heroku master

 Deploying your Plone app to Digital Ocean
 ------------

+Digital Ocean is a service that provides VPS and root access for users, which makes it very convenient since there are services that do not provide full control over the VPS.
+We will use this for our tutorial since Digital Ocean is cheap and reliable.

 Setting up accounts and droplets
 ^^^^^^^^^

-This is based on the tutorial `here <https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server>`_.
-But it is shorten to make the process more convenient.

 First of all, you will need to set up your Digital Ocean account at `Digital Ocean <https://www.digitalocean.com/>`_.
 Fill in your email and email password to sign up.

 After having your account ready, you will need to create a droplet.
 A droplet is the way Digital Ocean calls its own Virtual Private Server (VPS).